ryansloan/MonteCarloScheduler/README.md

 If plot=True, it will also display a PyPlot graph like this one:
 ![Graph of Hours Remaining and Confidence](http://ryanjsloan.com/ConfidenceGraph.png) *The vertical dotted line indicates the sum of the original estimated hours*

+If you don't assign the return value to a variable it will barf up the entire list of predictions.

 #Input File Formats
 CSV or TAB delimited should work, but I haven't tested extensively.
 Header row is optional.